 Theorem \ref{sharp.version.of.michael.simon} actually holds for every submanifold of codimension at most $2$.
 If the codimension is $3$ or higher, only a non-sharp version of the inequality is known.
 A similar inequality holds in Riemannian manifolds with nonnegative sectional curvature (cf. \cite{Brendle6}); in that case, the constant in the inequality depends not only on the dimension, but also on the asymptotic volume ratio of the ambient manifold.

-The proof of Theorem \ref{sharp.version.of.michael.simon} is inspired by the Alexandrov-Bakelman-Pucci maximum principle (see \cite{Cabre1}, \cite{Cabre2}, \cite{Trudinger}).
-In the following, we sketch the main ideas in the codimension $1$ case; we refer to \cite{Brendle4} for a detailed proof in the codimension $2$ setting.
+The proof of Theorem \ref{sharp.version.of.michael.simon} uses the Alexandrov-Bakelman-Pucci method and is inspired in part by an elegant argument due to Cabr\'e \cite{Cabre1},\cite{Cabre2} (see also \cite{Trudinger}).
+In the following, we describe the main ideas in the codimension $1$ case; we refer to \cite{Brendle4} for a detailed proof in the codimension $2$ setting.
 First, it is enough to prove the assertion in the special case when $\Sigma$ is connected.
 (If $\Sigma$ is disconnected, we apply the inequality to each connected component, and take the sum over all connected components.)
 Second, by scaling, it is enough to prove the assertion in the special case when

 This normalization ensures that we can find a function $u: \Sigma \to \mathbb{R}$ which solves the PDE

 on $\Sigma$ with Neumann boundary condition $\langle \nabla^\Sigma u,\eta \rangle = 1$ on $\partial \Sigma$.
 Here, $\eta$ denotes the co-normal to $\Sigma$.
 Note that $u$ is of class $C^{2,\gamma}$ for each $0 < \gamma < 1$ by standard elliptic regularity theory.